-My mom has been recommending Kate Morton to me for AGES (seriously. . .years) and like a complete idiot, I have read exactly none of her books.
+My mom has been recommending Kate Morton to me for AGES (seriously. . .years) and like a complete idiot, I have read exactly none of Kate Morton’s books.

 Now, I’m a convert.
-This book was stellar.
+The Secret Keeper was stellar.

 The book begins in the 1960s, when Laurel is sixteen.
 Her family (which is a remarkably close and happy family) is celebrating Gerry’s second birthday, but Laurel is starting to pull away from her family just a bit, as she grows up.